ilpropheta/playground-twh5homb/markdowns/exercise2.md

 This makes impossible to do such polymorphic deletion.

-Anyway, the most common and flexible way to declare an interface in C++ consists in declaring a defaulted virtual destructor:
+Anyway, the most common and flexible way to declare an interface in C++ consists in declaring a defaulted virtual destructor - unless you really cannot afford a virtual destructor:

 ```cpp
 class Interface